 - The risks of going to trial, like harsher sentences

 We’re committed to giving our clients the best defense and representation.
 Our team helps those who can get their records cleared.
-As Tucson’s top criminal lawyer, we know how important a clean record is.
+Our criminal defense attorneys in Tucson know how important a clean record is.
 We offer affordable legal help, so you get great value.

 - Restoration of civil rights, like voting and gun ownership